 Often, customers hire house cleaners on a regular, recurring schedule.
 House cleaners may charge by the hour or may set a flat fee to clean the entire house.
 Most house cleaners will arrive with their own equipment, including cleaning products, though customers may choose to request eco-friendly cleaning products.

 Typically, house cleaners work with a variety of customers who are homeowners or renters.
 House cleaners may also offer their services to apartment owners or AirBnB properties that need to be cleaned in between tenants.

 According to Allied Market Research, the cleaning services market continues to grow.
-The market, which includes a variety of both commercial and residential services, is expected to grow by 6.2% and to be a $74,299 million industry by 2022.
+The market, which includes various commercial and residential services, is expected to grow by 6.2% and be a $74,299 million industry by 2022.

 The house cleaning industry is evolving, thanks to many current trends.
-According to Podium10, eco-friendly cleaning continues to become more popular, so it’s important for businesses to embrace green cleaning products and services.
+According to Podium10, eco-friendly cleaning is becoming more popular, so businesses need to embrace green cleaning products and services.
 Many cleaning products can be harmful to the environment, and eco-friendly homeowners are increasingly seeking cleaners who use eco-friendly cleaning products.

 House cleaning businesses market to homeowners or renters who have large amounts of disposable income.
 Generally speaking, these people have a higher than average income.
-A business’ target market includes people who are busy and have limited time for cleaning, and who are looking for convenience in maintaining their homes.
+A cleaning business’s target market includes people who are busy and have limited time for cleaning and who are looking for convenience in maintaining their homes.

 Skills, experience, and education useful in running a house cleaning business